linkerd/linkerd/linkerd/docs/config.md

 #### File Format

 The configuration may be specified as a JSON or YAML object.
 There are no requirements on field ordering, though it's generally good style to start a router with the _protocol_.
-Four top level keys are supported:
+Five top level keys are supported:

 Key | Required | Description
 --- | -------- | -----------